 Wild berries are abundant at Alford Springs, which is one reason you may see sign of bear.
 Deer and bobcat also frequent the reserve.
 Hardwoods here include northern red oak, white oak and chestnut oak, as well as beech, black birch and red maple.
 There are American chestnut saplings that have not yet succumbed to the chestnut blight.
 What was once pastureland now has stands of a variety of trees, including white pine.

 A cold water brook and several intermittent streams tumble down from Alford Springs to feed Alford Brook, a cold water fishery of high water quality.
 Alford Brook joins the Green River and eventually the Housatonic.
-The Green River is part of the public water supply for Great Barrington, and known for its water quality and trout fishing.
+The Green River is known for its water quality and trout fishing.